nishanth230499/s3-ui/README.md

 1. Make sure the lambda function is active.
 2. Run the backend server by running `python3 run.py` in `server` directory.
 3. Run the frontend by running `npm start` in the `web-client` directory.

+## Steps to Deploy

+1. Test out all the features.
+2. Run `npm run build` in the `web-client` directory to build the react app and copy the build to backend server.
+3. Deploy only `server` directory anywhere as a flask app.
+4. Make sure the lambda function is active.